WXLV-TV: Switch to ABC and news launch

 Eleven years after the murder of William Rismiller, the station also sought to change its call letters in order to establish a new identity for the station as an ABC affiliate.
 After discussions with Rismiller's widow, the station announced it would change its call sign to WXLV-TV on September 3, 1995, the date it would become an ABC affiliate; simultaneously, plans were announced to establish a scholarship in his name and dedicate the newsroom in his memory.
 To obtain permission to share the WXLV call sign from its existing user, the FM radio station at Lehigh Carbon Community College in Pennsylvania, it donated a used audio board.

 Founding news director Chris Huston promised a focus on regional coverage and issues, hoping to leave aside a perceived focus on Winston-Salem, Greensboro, or High Point.
 However, despite ABC's strong national standing, viewers did not flock to WXLV's new 6 a.m., 6 p.m., and 11 p.m. local newscasts.
-Where WFMY and WXII drew 28 and 25 percent of the news audience at 11, WXLV attracted just 5 percent.
+Where WFMY-TV and WXII drew 28 and 25 percent of the news audience at 11, WXLV attracted just 5 percent.
 An 11:30 a.m. newscast was tested but failed to draw ratings and was canceled after 13 weeks.

 After five years, the simulcast of channels 45 and 48 was unwound on September 1, 1996, when channel 48 regained separate programming as full-time UPN affiliate WUPN.